 What is ANOVA?

-Developed by Ronald Fisher, ANOVA stands for Analysis of Variance.
-One-Way Analysis of Variance tells you if there are any statistical differences between the means of three or more independent groups.
+ANOVA stands for Analysis of Variance.
+It’s a statistical test that was developed by Ronald Fisher in 1918 and has been in use ever since.
+Put simply, ANOVA tells you if there are any statistical differences between the means of three or more independent groups.

 When might you use ANOVA?